How To Shift Your Mindset When You Feel Like Giving Up

 Even if you don’t feel like you have the energy, show up for your workout.
 There’s nothing wrong with reducing the intensity — and you might even surprise yourself once you get started!

 Set your intention by preparing in advance.
-When your gym clothes are ready to go, you’ll feel more motivated to put them on and complete the workout!
+Get your workout clothes ready to go — you’ll feel more motivated to put them on and complete the workout!

 These tips can help when you feel like giving up

 I hope these tips to overcome the most common reasons for quitting can help to push and motivate you to keep going on your fitness journey.

 If you have any tips to share with the BBG community on how you’ve overcome the urge to give up, please share them in the comments below!